 DISTRIBUTION is a solution used by delivery and logistics companies for its advanced route optimization algorithm.
 If you need to get from point A to point B through points C, D, Z – DISTRIBUTION will get you there at the shortest route with minimum miles driven.
 It allows reducing fuel consumption through better routes.

-The more vehicles there are in your fleet, the more significant fuel-savings effect you will experience.
+The more vehicles there are in your fleet, the more significant fuel savings you will achieve.

 FiOS fuel monitoring system

 FiOS is a GPS tracking and fleet management system by KLOUDIP that allows tracking hundreds of parameters, including those affecting fuel consumption.
-It’s the ultimate solution for fuel monitoring in Sri Lanka.
+It’s the ultimate solution for fuel monitoring.